 GNB Architects.
 With great expertise in contemporary Cycladic architecture, as well as the urban life and landscape of Athens, this multidisciplinary architecture studio, based in Athens since 2014, is a group of young and ambitious architects, designers, and engineers.
 Their portfolio includes hotel complexes, private residences, apartments, and landscape projects.
 Focusing on the special handling of landscapes and tradition, projects like Hâbitat All Suite Hotel and Lyo Boutique Hotel in Mykonos, as well as villas in Kea, Paros, and other Greek islands, show their knack for architectural integration and spatial optimization.

 Block722 Architects.
-This Athens-based practice founded by Sotiris Tsergas and Katja Margaritoglou is known for some eye-catching residential and hospitality projects, including the 128-room adults-only Casa Cook retreat in Samos island (opening its doors in May 2022), the Olea All Suite Hotel and Contessina Hotel in Zakynthos island, Villa Apollon in Lefkada island, and other private residences that blend seamlessly with the local culture and environment.
+This Athens-based practice founded by Sotiris Tsergas and Katja Margaritoglou is known for some eye-catching residential and hospitality projects, including the 128-room adults-only Casa Cook retreat in Samos island, the Olea All Suite Hotel and Contessina Hotel in Zakynthos island, Villa Apollon in Lefkada island, and other private residences that blend seamlessly with the local culture and environment.